-Spoofax has several cross-cutting concepts that are used within the Core API and its implementation.
+Spoofax has several cross-cutting concepts that are used within Spoofax Core.
 This manual describes those concepts.

 A Java compiler has a front-end that parses and analyzes Java programs.
 The front-end is specified as a PDF or (hopefully) as an executable specification.
 It also has a back-end that compiles Java programs into Java bytecode, with a specification.
 The front-end and back-end together compose a Java compiler, such as the Java Development Kit version 7 (JDK7).
 Similarly, a front-end and back-end for Java 8 form JDK8.
 Together, JDK7 and JDK8 are part of the Java series of compilers, with JDK8 being the latest one.

 In Spoofax, the front-end and back-end are language components (

 A language component implements a part of the language.

 They have an identifier and are versioned, which together form a unique identifier.

 The functionality inside a language component, such as the parser and analyzer in the front-end, are language facets (

 A language facet is an implementation of a facet of a language, that Spoofax knows how to execute.